-- (1) Any holder of waste who stores or transports waste must ensure that- - (a) the container in which any waste is stored is intact and not corroded or in any other way rendered unfit for the safe storage or transportation of waste if the waste is not in a container provided by the City; - (b) suitable measures are in place to prevent accidental spillage or leakage; - (c) the waste cannot be blown away; - (d) nuisances such as odour, visual impacts and breeding of vectors do not arise; - (e) pollution of the environment and harm to health are prevented; - (f) hazardous waste is sealed in an impervious container and suitable measures are in place to prevent tampering; and - (g) any waste items or substances are safe for handling, collection or disposal and are not harmful to persons when accessed by unauthorised persons or members of the public. - (2) The waste generator and the holder of waste must ensure that waste is transported to the nearest licenced disposal facility that has capacity to deal with the waste.
+- (1) Any holder of waste who stores or transports waste must ensure that- - (a) the container in which any waste is stored is intact and not corroded or in any other way rendered unfit for the safe storage or transportation of waste if the waste is not in a container provided by the City; - (b) suitable measures are in place to prevent accidental spillage or leakage; - (c) the waste cannot be blown away; - (d) nuisances such as odour, visual impacts and breeding of vectors do not arise; - (e) pollution of the environment and harm to health are prevented; - (f) hazardous waste is sealed in an impervious container and suitable measures are in place to prevent tampering; - (g) any waste items or substances are safe for handling, collection or disposal and are not harmful to persons when accessed by unauthorised persons or members of the public; - (h) any container holding hazardous waste is labelled or records are kept reflecting the date on which the waste was first placed in the container and the categories or the specific category of waste stored in the container; and - [paragraph (h) added by section 6(2) of the Amendment By-law, 2016] - (i) waste is not stored at any public place without the permission of the City. [paragraph (i) added by section 6(2) of the Amendment By-law, 2016] - (2) The waste generator and the holder of waste must ensure that waste is transported to the nearest licenced disposal facility that has capacity to deal with the waste. - (3) Waste transporters may not accept hazardous waste unless it is accompanied by the declaration referred to in section 5(6). - [subsection (3) added by section 6(3) of the Amendment By-law, 2016] - (4) The transporters of hazardous waste must ensure that each consignment of waste they receive is properly packed, marked and labelled, and in all respects in proper condition for transportation in accordance with the applicable laws, regulations, norms and standards. - [subsection (4) added by section 6(3) of the Amendment By-law, 2016]